💡10 Packaging industry trends that have made an impact in 2022

 The advantages of such a production system include a maximum return on investment, time efficiency, and increased customer loyalty.

-As the pandemic continues to affect the world in different ways, a big change that has come about is the increased dependence on shipping.
+As the world starts to return to new norms, the effects of the pandemic continues to make an impact on the world in different ways, a big change that has come about is the increased dependence on shipping.

-Rising shipping expenses have remained stubbornly in place for many businesses, making it difficult to manage finances efficiently.
+Rising shipping expenses and limited cargo space have remained stubbornly in place for many businesses, making it difficult to manage finances efficiently.

 Businesses have been left with few choices as they are sealed to high shipping expenses and contracts in turn leading businesses to pass this expense on to the customer.

 This is unfortunately not only true for their products, but their custom packaging too.